What is Data Privacy?

 Security can exist without privacy principles, but privacy needs security — in fact, there is no privacy without security.

-Implementing a full suite of privacy policies — data collection, data processing, data portability, data retention, and data deletion — is meaningless if someone can gain unauthorized access to sensitive data.
+Implementing a full suite of privacy policies — data collection, data processing, data portability, data retention, and data deletion — is meaningless if someone can gain unauthorised access to sensitive data.
 Data privacy and data security professionals must work together to ensure that sensitive data is both private and secure.

 Security applies to all types of information, whether it's PII or not.
 The question of whether information is personally identifying simply determines the level of security necessary.
 PII requires the highest security standard.
 However, privacy encompasses a wider set of obligations than security, including: